OfficeDev/office-js-docs-pr/docs/design/ui-elements/using-office-ui-fabric.md

 ## Next steps

 If you're looking for end-to-end samples that show you how to use Fabric, we've got you covered.
 See the [Office Add-in Fabric UI sample](https://github.com/OfficeDev/Office-Add-in-Fabric-UI-Sample).
-You can also explore the interactive [Office UI Fabric](https://github.com/OfficeDev/Office-UI-Fabric) website.
+You can also explore the interactive [Office UI Fabric](https://github.com/OfficeDev/Office-UI-Fabric)website.

 ## Additional resources